Reducing binge eating behavior in rats using the novel ghrelin receptor antagonist Agrelax

 Abstract

-Materials and methods.
-The study involved 30 male Wistar rats.
-To model compulsive overeating, animals received high-calorie food (a mixture based on Nutella spread) 3 times a week while maintaining free access to standard pelleted food and water.
+MATERIALS AND METHODS: The study involved 30 male Wistar rats.
+To model compulsive overeating, animals received high-calorie food (a mixture based on chocolate-nut butter spread) 3 times a week while maintaining free access to standard pelleted food and water.
 Compulsivity in behavior was assessed using the pellet burying test.
 The ghrelin receptor antagonist Agrelax was administered intranasally, 1 µg/1 µl, 10 µl in each nostril for 7 days.

 Full Text